SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

     To deploy the API Control Plane with default configuration:

-    - change to install/docker directory:
+    - change to deployment/docker directory:

         ```bash
         cd deployment/docker
         ```

     - execute the deployment script

         ```bash
         docker compose -f control-plane-beta.yaml up -d
         ```

-    If everything goes well, the outpus should be similar to this
+    If everything goes well, the output should be similar to this

     ```bash
     [przemek@somehost docker]$ docker compose -f control-plane-beta.yaml up -d